open-mmlab/mmdeploy/README.md

   Models can be export and inference with different backend.
 Such as ONNX Runtime, TensorRT, etc.

 - **Model rewrite**
-  Modules and functions used in models can be rewrited to meet the demond of different backend.
+  Modules and functions used in models can be rewritten to meet the demond of different backend.
 It is easy to add new model support.

 ## License